Configuration¶

 default value) in the new version compared to version 1.3, but we did not keep

 an exact list of differences.
-Most notably, the --cookie-file
+Most notably, the --cookie-file option lost

 its default value, so it has to be set explicitly in the configuration file for